 Both men are military men who are most comfortable at war.
 Both are unbending and apolitical

-Both men held themselves and others to a higher standard, and both spoke their minds.
+Both men held themselves and others to a higher standard and spoke their minds.
 When Patton believed one of his men a coward, not only did he tell the soldier so, but he slapped him for it.
-Both Coriolanus and Patton respected their adversaries, and both were accused of being overly proud.
+Both Coriolanus and Patton were accused of being overly proud.

 I do not believe Coriolanus was overly proud.
 On a number of occasions he did not want to hear his accomplishments extolled.